 Replaying that scenario repeatedly while at work, I realized that the cop was guilty of the same assumption that all those rear-end scammers were.

-Maybe she thought I could make her life hell if she ticketed me.
+Maybe she thought I had enough money (and therefore, influence) that I could make her life hell if she ticketed me.

 Maybe she thought I was someone important, or maybe the son of such a person.